 Mobile accessibility is also increasing

 There already is a good number of mobile apps that can help you track your portfolio on-the-go and even trade Bitcoin and other cryptocurrencies.
-They pack modern features such as being able to set stop orders etc. So you do not have to be hooked on your desktop to do all that.
+They pack modern features such as being able to set stop orders, etc. So you do not have to be hooked on your desktop to do all that.

-Not to forget that despite the latest wave of addition of mobile apps and mobile tech, there is still limited usability of cryptocurrencies on mobile devices.
+Not to forget that despite the latest wave of the addition of mobile apps and mobile tech, there is still limited usability of cryptocurrencies on mobile devices.

 Not just in the area of mobile apps but also on the gadget side: for instance, there are upcoming blockchain-based mobile phones.
 Sirin Labs already revealed the first blockchain-powered phone this month ahead of launch.
 The $999 device features a second display devoted to cryptocurrency transactions.
-The 2in Safe Screen slides from rear of the device and has a firmware to provide more certainty about where the transaction is taking place.
+The 2in Safe Screen slides from the rear of the device and has a firmware to provide more certainty about where the transaction is taking place.